yigit433/helper-tui/README.md

 # ⚠️  For linux only ⚠️

 ## Helper CLI
 A cli prepared with TUI that facilitates your operations.
+[Click me](https://docs.rs/cursive/0.16.3/cursive/theme/index.html) to learn more about the theme system.
 ### Installation steps
 - `git clone https://github.com/SherlockYigit/helper-cli`
 - You need to install [rust](https://rust-lang.org/) to run the project.